soggybag/redux-todo/README.md

 - sort todos on the completed, date, or name
 - filter todos to show: alll todos, completed todos, or not completed todos

+There are two ways to handle this:

+**Method 1**

+Add a sort property to state, imagine a string that names the sorted state.
+When Displaying the todo list you'll need to get this value and sort the list of todos in the todo-list component.
+To implement this method you'll need to define a new reducer and have this reducer handle changes to the sort state.

+**Method 2**

+Sort the existing list in state.
+Todo this you'll need create a new list and sort this since `Array.sort()` modifies the sorted array!